Community-led development "The Apache Way"

-All communication sent to our public forums - the public mailing lists, wikis, issue reporting systems and any other ASF contribution mechanism - is deemed to be published by the sender of that communication and made public without condition.
+All communication sent to our public forums - the public mailing lists, wikis, issue reporting systems and any other ASF contribution mechanism - is deemed to be published by the sender of that communication and made public without conditions.
 Any disclaimers that may be attached to said communication that describe it as private or non-redistributable are self-contradictory and thus null and void.
 The Apache Software Foundation is not responsible for removing or otherwise concealing your communication after you caused it to become public.

 To clarify, the following examples do not qualify as exceptional circumstances, and do not merit editing the ASF archives: